jonathanelbailey/jonathanelbailey.github.io/_posts/2016-05-16-ovirt-up-and-running.md

 Minimum requirements are far below this, but if you're ever interested in deploying a hypervisor environment in your own home -- and if you're even remotely technically skilled I implore that you get one.

-check out ebay for super duper cheap rack servers around the $200 mark.
+**Note:** check out ebay for super duper cheap rack servers around the $200 mark.
 You're guaranteed to find a server with 2 quad core CPUs and at least 16GB of RAM.
 {: .notice--success}

 ## Node Configuration